Number of Equivalence Classes of Rational Functions over Finite Fields: Introduction

-Many intrinsic properties of rational functions are preserved under equivalence.
-The degree of a rational function in $\f(X)\setminus\f$ is invariant under equivalence.
-Equivalent rational functions in $\f(X)\setminus\f$ have isomorphic arithmetic monodromy groups.
-The number of ramification points and their ramification indices of a rational function are preserved under equivalence \cite{Mattarei-Pizzato-arXiv2104.00111}.
+More interesting invariants of rational functions arise from this setting.
+For example, the number of ramification points of $f_1$ with a given ramification index, i.e., the number of degree one places of the function field $\f(X)$ with a given ramification index over $\f(f_1)$, equals that of $f_2$.
+(For the definition of the ramification index of a place in an extension of a function field, see \cite[III.1]{Stichtenoth-1993}.)
+The Galois group $\text{Aut}(N_1/\f(f_1))$, which is the arithmetic monodromy group of $f_1$ (\cite{Cohen-Matthews-TAMS-1994}), is isomorphic to that of $f_2$.
+It is known that the equivalence classes of rational functions $f\in\f_q(X)\setminus\f_q$ such that $\f_q(X)/\f_q(f)$ is Galois are in one-to-one correspondence with the classes of conjugate subgroups of $\text{PGL}(2,\f_q)$; see \cite{Hou-CA-2020}.

 When $\f=\f_q$, the finite field with $q$ elements, there is another important invariant: $|f(\Bbb P^1(\f_q))|$, the number of values of $f\in\f_q(X)$ on the projective line $\Bbb P^1(\f_q)$.
 In the theory and applications of finite fields, an important question is to understand the polynomials that permute $\f_q$ and the rational functions that permute $\Bbb P^1(\f_q)$ under the aforementioned equivalence.
 For classifications of low degree permutation polynomials of finite fields, see \cite{Dickson-AM-1896, Fan-arXiv1812.02080, Fan-arXiv1903.10309, Li-Chandler-Xiang-FFA-2010, Shallue-Wanless-FFA-2013}.
 Permutation rational functions of $\Bbb P^1(\f_q)$ of degree 3 and 4 were classified recently \cite{Ding-Zieve-arXiv2010.15657, Ferraguti-Micheli-DCC-2020, Hou-CA-2021}.
-Equivalence of rational functions over finite fields also arises in other circumstances.
-There is a construction of irreducible polynomials over $\f_q$ using a rational function $R(X)\in\f_q[X]$; the number of irreducible polynomials produced by the construction depends only on the equivalence class of $R(X)$ \cite{Mattarei-Pizzato-FFA-2022}.
-It is known that the equivalence classes of rational functions $f\in\f_q(X)\setminus\f_q$ such that $\f_q(X)/\f_q(f)$ is Galois are in one-to-one correspondence with the classes of conjugate subgroups of $\text{PGL}(2,\f_q)$; see \cite{Hou-CA-2020}.